yhppjk/VHDL-Components/Readme.md

 	-- To simplify the continue works, i would explain how the testbenches work and the input, output, etc -- Commit it when everything is fine and tell prof.

+####**NOTICE:**
+	At first the "blt" instruction was "ble", which means "branch less and equal".
+	But, in the ALU, I didn't designed a "ble instruction", neither in the CU.
+	However this is to check whether the "less than" part works, so is should be OK.

 #### 15/09/2023
 	-- hopefully the branch insturction it works
 	-- to make the asembler file correspond the testfile(testbench instructions)